marteresagh/Project-2016/462095/README.md

 ***

 #3.
 Texture & Furniture
-The **material** used for the entire structure is the **concrete**, coated with white **marble** strips to mask the joints of the building.
+The **material** used for the entire structure is **concrete**, coated with white **marble** strips to mask the joints of the building.
 So I created the texture and I applied it to all the walls.
 I also rebuilt part of the furniture using simple geometries.

 ###Minister's lounge:
 <img src="alloggi.jpg" width=700/>